top of page

 Step into the heart of Bali’s countryside and experience a meaningful journey through coffee, nature, and traditional craftsmanship.
 Hosted by a local farmer, this immersive experience invites you to slow down, connect with the land, and discover the stories behind Bali’s rich agricultural heritage.

-Begin with a warm welcome of freshly brewed Balinese coffee or herbal tea, accompanied by local snacks.
+Begin with a warm welcome of freshly brewed Balinese coffee or herbal tea, accompanied by Balinese feast.
 Stroll through a lush plantation where you’ll learn about coffee, cacao, and native spices, followed by a hands-on introduction to traditional coffee roasting methods passed down through generations.

 The experience continues with a creative bamboo weaving session, where you’ll learn to craft a simple traditional item guided by local artisans.
 This journey blends nature, culture, and community—offering a deeper connection to Bali’s roots while supporting local traditions.